rushikc/pennywise/DEVELOP.md

 **Firebase Setup**

 This project uses Firebase for authentication and database services.
 To run the app locally, you'll need to create your own Firebase project.
-First complete the setup instructions in the [Setup Documentation](SETUP.md).
+First, complete the setup instructions in the [Setup Documentation](SETUP.md).

-- You would have already created `.env` file in the root folder of your project in below format as per the setup instructions.
+- You should have already created a `.env` file in the root folder of your project in the format below, as per the setup instructions.
-- For React project, you can use the following format:
+- For a React project, you can use the following format:
     ```env
     REACT_APP_FIREBASE_API_KEY=your-api-key
     REACT_APP_FIREBASE_AUTH_DOMAIN=your-auth-domain